Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Subjectively False Invoices: Commentary on Judgment No. 16576 of 2023

-The recent judgment No. 16576 of March 1, 2023, from the Court of Cassation provides important clarifications regarding tax crimes, particularly concerning the issuance of invoices for non-existent transactions.
-In a context where tax evasion is an increasingly relevant issue, the Court has established that it is possible to configure the crime even in cases of subjectively false invoicing, that is, when the tax operation has been effectively carried out, but does not correspond to the provider indicated in the invoice.
+The recent judgment No. 16576 of March 1, 2023, by the Court of Cassation offers important clarifications on tax crimes, particularly regarding the issuance of invoices for non-existent transactions.
+In a context where tax evasion is a matter of growing relevance, the Court has established that the crime can be constituted even in the case of a subjectively false invoice, meaning when the tax transaction was actually carried out, but does not correspond to the provider indicated on the invoice.

-Italian law, particularly Article 8 of Law 10/03/2000 No. 74, strictly regulates the cases of tax fraud.
+Italian law, particularly Article 8 of Law No. 74 of March 10, 2000, strictly regulates tax fraud offenses.
 The Court has, in fact, reiterated that subjectively false invoicing is punishable under current legislation.
-This implies that even if the service has been provided, but the provider indicated in the invoice does not correspond to the one who actually provided the service, the crime is still configured.
+This implies that even if the service was provided, but the provider indicated on the invoice does not match who actually rendered the service, the crime is still constituted.

 • Issuance of invoices for non-existent transactions.